 Let’s delve a bit deeper.

 The Speediance certainly looks a lot like the Tonal—it looks similar to a cable machine you’d see in a commercial gym, with a platform and a frame with two pulleys.
 Depending on the exact setup you purchase, it may also have a weight bench, a rowing slide rail, a small barbell, tricep rope, ankle straps, ski erg handles, hooks (like j-cups on a squat rack), and smart handles.
+(Different handles and grips have been shown1 to help stimulate different muscles in the forearms.)

 Like a functional trainer, the Speediance is intended to be an all-in-one solution for a home gym and have full-body workout capabilities.

-RELATED: Best Home Weight Machine
+RELATED: Best Cable Machines for Home Gyms

 Before You Buy